Overview

 Included meals: Breakfast and lunch

-Day Four – Culloden and the aftermath
+Day 4 – Culloden and the Aftermath

 Perhaps one of the most important sites in Jacobite history is that of the Battle of Culloden near Inverness, the place of the final defeat of the Jacobites in April 1746.
 Here you’ll walk out to the battle lines and see where the opposing sides stood against each other, visit the mass graves marked by stone cairns, naming the clansmen who fell.